Read the related post Magnesium – Women Do You Get Enough?

 Consume calcium and magnesium separately or they cancel each other out

 True and false.
-There’s no evidence that calcium and magnesium from food interferes with absorption of either mineral, so no worries with food sources.
+There’s no evidence that calcium and magnesium from food interfere with the absorption of either mineral, so no worries with food sources.

 If you take supplemental calcium and magnesium together, and one is a high dose (above approximately 250-300 mg), then yes it can compete for absorption with its partner mineral.
 So high magnesium with low calcium can lower calcium.
 And high calcium with no/low magnesium can lower magnesium.